mobify/stencil/README.md

 - Verbose terminal output is on by default.
 You can suppress this by appending `:terse` to the end of your grunt command, e.g. `grunt test:components/arrange:terse`.

-### Testing instructions
+### Working with components and utilities locally

-1. Ensure you have Sass 3.3+: run `sass -v`.
-If you have Sass < 3.3, run `gem update sass`.
+1. Ensure you have Sass 3.4+: run `sass -v`.
+If you have Sass < 3.4, run `gem update sass`.

 2. Ensure you have Bower: run `bower -v`.
 If not, run `npm install -g bower`.

 3. Clone git@github.com:mobify/stencil.git.
 Tests should be done on master.

-4. Change to the stencil directory and run `npm install && bower install`.
+4. On stencil directory and run `npm install && bower install`.

-5. Run `grunt` to compile the test stylesheets.

-6. Run `python -m SimpleHTTPServer` to make the visual tests available on localhost:8000.
+5. Run `grunt serve` to run testing environment locally.
+It will automatically recompile your stylesheets when you change them.

-7. Navigate to localhost:8000.
+6. Navigate to localhost:3000.

-8. Components and utilities are found in tests/visual/.
+7. Components and utilities are found in tests/visual/ directory.

 ## Updating `gh-pages` Online Docs